AmoghKaree/ARK-Banking/README.md

+This is my project which is ran by render: https://ark-banking.onrender.com

+Feel free to create an account and play around with it!

 Capture Custumor Details
 - ask user input, First name, last name , gender, dob, ssn, income.
 Ask if you want to open a checking, savings, or both
 - ask the amount you are putting in either account, if both, how much money in each account seperatly.